Our church family

 Music and song

 Music plays a prominent role in our praise and worship.
-Our church has a fine organ and an enthusiastic music group: our singing is led by them and our small choir.
+Our church has a fine organ and an enthusiastic music group: our singing is led by them and by our small choir.
 We enjoy a wide range of music, from traditional hymns to modern songs.
 We also arrange a series of Friday Night Concerts throughout the year, at which visiting musicians help us raise money for charity: details of forthcoming concerts are on the Future Events page.